Regency Enterprises: New Regency (1991–present)

 In June 2012, New Regency announced that they formed a deal with EMJAG Digital Production and Shine America to create and distribute digital content.
 Under the deal with EMJAG Digital Productions, New Regency along with Shine America will co-produce and co-finance select digital products under a first-look deal with EMJAG's previous deal with Paramount being transferred to New Regency and Shine America.

 In May 2016, New Regency announced that Brad Weston had stepped of the company as CEO and president after five years as Yariv Milchan the son of New Regency's founder Arnon Milchan had joined the company and became their new chairman and CEO.

 In January 2019, New Regency re-formed its international sales team to take back control of its international television licensing activities.

 The Walt Disney Company inherited Fox's stake in New Regency Productions after Disney acquired 21st Century Fox's assets on March 20, 2019.
 Following the acquisition, 20th Century Fox and Fox Searchlight Pictures became divisions of Walt Disney Studios and were renamed 20th Century Studios and Searchlight Pictures, respectively, on January 17, 2020.
 On December 13, 2021, New Regency renewed their global distribution deal with Disney.
 This includes Disney's handling of global theatrical distribution, home entertainment, and first pay rights for New Regency.
 (Note: Distributed media for Regency Enterprises's association with Warner Bros. and 20th Century Studios titles handled by Studio Distribution Services in North America and Happinet through its Media Marketing unit in Japan.)
 New Regency's sales team, led by Charlotte Thorp and primarily based out of London, United Kingdom will handle all other television and SVOD rights after the first pay window as well as other business development.

+In May 2022, New Regency joined forces with Black Bear Pictures to launch a documentary production unit entitled Double Agent to produce and finance premium documentaries, with Dana O'Keefe appointed as its president.

 In June 2025, New Regency began a partnership with Shamrock Capital.

-New Regency has at least 100 movies to its credit.
+New Regency has at least 100 films to its credit.
 The company produced 2013's 12 Years a Slave, 2014's Birdman, and 2015's The Revenant, which earned the company two Academy Awards for Best Picture in a row, and three nominations.